ggabrao/nextjs-handbook/README.md

 ## About

-Project to assist beginners in **Next.js** by sharing my personal knowledge and insights into key concepts of the framework.
+This project provides notes and practical examples designed to help beginners understand some of the main concepts of Next.js, like *streaming* and *server actions*.

-Includes theory and visual examples on topics that can be hard to understand at a glance, like *streaming* and *server actions*.
+It also offers tips to speed up development, based on my hands-on experience, courses, and the official documentation.

-**Main features:**
+### 🛠️ Tech Stack

-- Summarized notes and boards
+- Next.js 15
-- Practical examples
+- Shadcn/ui
-- Tips
+- Supabase

 I hope I could help you at least a little bit 🤝